SansGuidon/bookmarks/README.md

 * [The Life Coach School](https://thelifecoachschool.com/212/) - [Podcast] Ep #212: Simple Solutions | About the importance of defining the problem and finding its root cause, + other tips
 * [Catherine Louis](https://opensource.com/article/18/3/tips-better-agile-retrospective-meetings) - (2018) 8 tips for better agile retrospective meetings
 * [Retromap](https://retromat.org) - Inspiration & plans for (agile) retrospectives : Planning your next agile retrospective?
 Start with a random plan, change it to fit the team's situation, print it and share the URL.
 Or browse around for new ideas!
+* [John Allspaw](https://www.adaptivecapacitylabs.com/blog/2017/12/19/taking-human-performance-seriously/) - (2017) Taking Human Performance Seriously
+> A proper treatment of the human element requires the human to be the focus

 # Creativity :bulb:
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)